Alcohol Addiction: What is It? And How to Overcome It?

 - Residential Program: Our inpatient medical detox is the safest, most effective way to detox.
 Detox is a crucial part in recovery and staying on site with 24/7 medical care greatly reduces the unpleasant symptoms associated with withdrawal.
-Our expert medical team evaluates every client and creates a detox plan that combines holistic and conventional medical techniques.
+Our expert medical team evaluates every client and creates an individual detox plan that provides our patients with the best chance of success.

 - IOP (Intensive Outpatient Program): Desert Mountain Health’s IOP allows patients to detox in their own homes with careful guidance from our trained medical professionals.
 Although these clients are not housed within our facility, they use similar treatment plans to detox as comfortable as possible.